School Science Lessons

 Each brass strip is joined to one wire from the coil.

-Electric current goes from the battery to brass strip A then along wire Aw, through the coil then back through wire Bw and brass strip B then back to the battery to complete the circuit.
+Electric current goes from the battery to brass strip A then along wire Aw, through the coil then back through wire Bw and brass strip B then back

 The electric motor runs more smoothly if more than one coil is used.